SIGN UP TO OUR NEWS!

 Introduction

-Starting on the shore of Lake Geneva and ending in Les Trois Vallées, this journey involves six exceptional rides through some of the most spectacular scenery in the Northern Alps.
-Some of the climbs are already infamous, and some are future classics, but all the cycling is world-class.
+Inspired by the 2023 Tour de France route through the Northern French Alps, we’re thrilled to add this exciting new itinerary to our portfolio of road cycling adventures.
+Starting on the shore of Lake Geneva and ending in Les Trois Vallées, this journey involves six exceptional rides through some of the most spectacular scenery in the French Alps.
+Some of the climbs are already famous, and some are future classics, but all of the cycling is world-class.
 Every day our Classic route takes on a bucket-list col, and the Harder and Challenge routes add some lesser-known but equally worthy and beautiful climbs.
 The grand finale of the week is that you get to ride the recently surfaced, traffic-free mountain roads linking Val Thorens, Méribel, and Courchevel.

-Like all our flexible-route, flexible-pace holidays, our Classic route can be taken steadily and is manageable and enjoyable for healthy cyclists, regardless of your experience cycling in the mountains.
-However, this holiday also offers a fantastic challenge for those wanting to push themselves further: each day there are optional extra loops and climbs, increasing the possible daily stats to around 110 km per day with 2800 to 3500m of climbing on our Challenge route.
-This is your ride, and we are here to support you as individuals.
-As with all our holidays, we do not insist that everyone rides as a group; you are free to ride at the speed you like, stop when you want, and make the days your own.
+Like all our flexible-route, flexible-pace holidays, our Classic route can be taken steadily and is manageable and enjoyable for fit cyclists, including those with limited experience of cycling in the mountains.
+However, this holiday also offers a fantastic challenge for those wanting to push themselves further: each day there are optional extra loops and climbs, increasing the possible daily stats to around 110 km per day with 2600 to 3500m of climbing on our Challenge route.

-With our experienced support team in customised vehicles, we will provide you with all the moral, nutritional and mechanical support you require.
-All you have to do is eat, sleep and cycle – we do the rest!
+This is your ride, and we’re here to support you as an individual.
+As with all our holidays, we don’t insist that everyone ride as a group; you’re free to ride at the speed you like, stop when you want, and make the days your own.
+With our experienced support team in customised vehicles, we’ll provide you with all the moral, nutritional, and mechanical support you require.
+All you have to do is eat, sleep, and cycle – we do the rest!

 Departure Dates & Prices